-Business leaders generally grasp the potential transformational impact enabled by what we call the 5G edge and its potential to unleash the next wave of organizational growth.2 And there are already real-world examples of 5G applications as a result of implementing 5G edge platforms to transform business operations:
+Business leaders generally grasp the potential transformational impact enabled by what we call the 5G edge and its potential to unleash the next wave of organisational growth.2 And there are already real-world examples of 5G applications as a result of implementing 5G edge platforms to transform business operations:

-It may prove useful to consider 5G and edge computing as core components of a broader enabling infrastructure or platform that positions the organization for whatever comes next.
+It may prove useful to consider 5G and edge computing as core components of a broader enabling infrastructure or platform that positions the organisation for whatever comes next.
 Having a robust and flexible digital infrastructure in place allows companies to adopt a systematic and modular approach in rolling out new 5G applications.
 Given that a 5G network is also highly modular in terms of both design and how it can be rolled out, enterprises can phase their investments and resulting 5G capabilities based on business needs.

-As advanced 5G applications and use cases materialize, companies can rapidly deploy them on top of the existing platform, with no need to build a whole new network infrastructure for each use case.
+As advanced 5G applications and use cases materialise, companies can rapidly deploy them on top of the existing platform, with no need to build a whole new network infrastructure for each use case.
 As defined by Metcalfe’s law, with more solutions and devices deployed on the 5G edge platform, the ROI and total cost of ownership improve considerably.8 Thus, the true value of the 5G edge lies in its role as a transformation-enabling platform and innovation engine for the solutions that run on top of it.

 5G edge’s true value lies in its role as a transformation-enabling platform and innovation engine for the applications that run on top of it.

-By developing a strategic road map for their infrastructure investments, organizations can lay a strong foundation to take advantage of future opportunities.
-Specifically, a 5G edge platform architecture can provide an enterprise with a reusable, multipurpose transformation platform to layer or stack new technologies and 5G applications without having to build additional, specialized platforms.
+By developing a strategic road map for their infrastructure investments, organisations can lay a strong foundation to take advantage of future opportunities.
+Specifically, a 5G edge platform architecture can provide an enterprise with a reusable, multipurpose transformation platform to layer or stack new technologies and 5G applications without having to build additional, specialised platforms.
 And each additional initiative stacked on the base infrastructure considerably improves the overall ROI.

 As figure 1 illustrates, establishing a base 5G edge architecture enables a more phased and modular rollout of applications and use cases.
-This is in contrast with traditional technology infrastructure investments that require a high upfront capital commitment—for example, data center build-out.
+This is in contrast with traditional technology infrastructure investments that require a high upfront capital commitment—for example, data centre build-out.
 The modular nature of 5G edge allows enterprises to introduce only the baseline platform and gradually introduce new infrastructure elements as the need arises.
 The 5G edge particularly advances those applications requiring device-centric and data-intensive operations, such as camera analytics and machine learning, that will increasingly define the future competitive landscape.

 5G edge platforms can support a wide variety of use cases and applications and even other connectivity technologies such as Wi-Fi or LPWAN.
 While the edge platform can simultaneously support other connectivity options, our focus in this section is on the value driven from combining the edge with 5G capabilities.
 Here we look at two scenarios, highlighting the platform’s transformative potential in the retailing and manufacturing sectors.
 In each scenario, the platform offers the retailer or manufacturer the optionality and flexibility to add or stack new 5G applications on the platform as needed without implementing a whole new enabling infrastructure.